-Installing IBM DB2 Universal Database Enterprise Server Edition 8
+Installing IBM DB2 Universal Database

-IBM DB2 Enterprise Server 8.2 is one of the supported databases for use with WebSphere Event Broker, other versions of DB2 are also supported.
-For a production system you must install one of the supported databases, for example, DB2 Enterprise Server, for a full list of suitable databases, see "Supported databases" on page 31.
+IBM DB2 Enterprise Server is one of the supported databases for use with WebSphere Event Broker; other editions of DB2 are also supported.
+For a full list of suitable databases, see "Supported databases" on page 31.

-On Windows, Derby (delivered by IBM Cloudscape) is also supplied with WebSphere Event Broker and can be installed from the Launchpad as part of the WebSphere Event Broker product install.
-This database provides sufficient resource for a broker database, and install verification, but is not sufficient for a production system.
+On Windows, Derby (delivered by IBM Cloudscape) is also supplied with WebSphere Event Broker and can be installed from the Launchpad as part of the WebSphere Event Broker product installation.
+This database provides sufficient resource for a broker database, and install verification, but is not sufficient for a production system, for which you must install one of the supported databases, for example, DB2 Enterprise Server.
 For information about how to install Derby as part of the WebSphere Event Broker installation, see the "Installation Guide" on page 3.

-DB2 Enterprise Server 8.2 is supplied on a CD supplied with the WebSphere Event Broker product and can be installed either before or after you have installed WebSphere Event Broker.
+For distributed systems, DB2 Enterprise Server Version 8.2 is supplied on a CD supplied with WebSphere Event Broker and can be installed either before or after you have installed WebSphere Event Broker.
 To install DB2 see the install.html file on the CD.
 There is also help built into the Install Wizard following license acceptance.